apple/GCGC/tutorials/README.md

 ## These tutorials are only recommended if you would like to modify the provided demo tutorials.
-If you only would like to run analysis with the provided notebooks, you can skip these.
+If you only would like to run analysis with the provided analysis.

 If this is your first time using a Jupyter notebook for python3, use the following tutorials
-1. introduction_to_notebooks.ipynb
+1. introduction_to_notebooks.ipynb : Explains what a Jupuyter notebook is, how to use it.
-2. python3_pandas_plotting.ipynb
+2. python3_pandas_plotting.ipynb : Introduces the most used packages in the log analysis tool